 HVAC System Design: Simple tips for Modern Office Spaces

 There is a continual transformation going on in modern office spaces.
-From the traditional point of view, these spaces included a specific number of private offices surrounding the perimeter of the space, with specific forms occupying the centre.
+From the traditional point of view, these spaces included a specific number of private offices surrounding the perimeter of the space, with specific forms occupying the center.
 Nowadays, it is obvious that companies are choosing an open office plan, which needs to include an HVAC system design.

-If you are undergoing a renovation session for your office, it mandatory to take into account the HVAC system within the early stages.
+If you are undergoing a renovation session for your office, it is mandatory to take into account the HVAC system within the early stages.
 Avoid all the expenses that can come over time by following these simple but efficient tips:

 Build an energy-efficient space by reducing HVAC cooling loads